streamfold/rotel-lambda-extension/README.md

 ### Secrets

-Secret values can be loaded from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) by specifying the full ARN of the stored secret as the environment variable name.
+Secret values can be retrieved from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) by specifying the full ARN of the stored secret as the environment variable name.
 This allows you to keep secret values out of configuration files.